Home » Blog » How We Regrouted Our Bathtub Walls Without Removing All the Old Grout (And Saved Thousands)

 Once we removed all the grout and replaced the missing tiles, it was time to regrout!

-STEP THREE: Start the regrouting process
+STEP THREE: Mixing the Grout

 We had some grout leftover from our Master Bathroom Remodel, so I mixed a small batch together.
 Since we are painting our tile, the grout color wasn’t an issue for us.